 When you’re learning German, word order matters

 There are some tricky rules about conjugating verbs and how they are affected by the order in the sentence.
-Word order shifts more in German than in English, so it is something you’ll definitely want to practice.
+Word order shifts more in German than in English, so it is something you’ll definitely want to practise.
 The word order in a simple, declarative sentence is the same in both English and German: Subject, verb, other.
 However, the verb is always second in a conjugated German sentence.
 The rules only build and become more intricate from here.
 There are many rules to cover, but generally, a good word order rule of thumb to follow in German is TMP (time, manner, place).
-The other rules will fall into place with a little patience and daily practice.
+The other rules will fall into place with a little patience and daily practise.

 How to Accelerate Learning German

 German is a language that may take you a bit to find your footing in, but once you have a handle on the grammar and basic structure, it’s much like any other language.
-Practice makes perfect.
+Practise makes perfect.

 Learn German vocabulary with phrasebook

 For quick reference and to help you study in the time that you do have to devote to learning German, make good use of Phrasebook.
 Rosetta Stone’s Phrasebook feature is available to online subscribers from the site and from the Learn Language with Rosetta Stone mobile app.
-Not only will Phrasebook give you practice in compound and gendered nouns, it can be a quick shortcut to key conversational phrases you’ll need to become a confident German language speaker.
+Not only will Phrasebook give you practise in compound and gendered nouns, it can be a quick shortcut to key conversational phrases you’ll need to become a confident German language speaker.

 Immerse yourself in German

-Between Rosetta Stone practice sessions, you’ll want to immerse yourself in the German language.
+Between Rosetta Stone practise sessions, you’ll want to immerse yourself in the German language.
 With 1 of every 10 books published, written in German, you have plenty of opportunity to get lost in a good book.
 If books aren’t your thing, enhance your German learning with these German shows, movies, and songs.

-Speak and practice German daily
+Speak and practise German daily

 Try Our Award-Winning App